Sarthak26oct/fleet-tracking-assessment/README.md

 - **Data Insights**: Ability to present meaningful trip and fleet insights
 - **User Experience**: Intuitive navigation and information presentation

-## What Your Dashboard Should Handle

-Your dashboard will work with 5 different trip types, each with unique characteristics:

-1. **Long Haul Trip** - Extended cross-country delivery with many events
-2. **Urban Trip** - Dense city delivery with frequent location updates
-3. **Cancelled Trip** - Trip that gets cancelled partway through
-4. **Technical Issues Trip** - Trip with device problems and signal issues
-5. **Logistics Trip** - Regional delivery with fuel and operational events

-Focus on creating a clean, intuitive interface that displays trip progress, basic metrics, and handles the different event types present in your data.

 ## Submission Guidelines